bbauska/Coursera-Bootstrap/readme.md

 How do we support these kinds of interactions with the users?

-That is what we\'re going to deal with in this particular lecture and the exercise that follows.
+That is what we&apos;re going to deal with in this particular lecture and the exercise that follows.

 As an example, if you visit the Coursera website, you will see that you